fireearth88/Data-Governance-/README.md

 ### Data Quality Techniques/Tools

-Data quality techniques are the methods used to ensure that a dataset meets high standards of quality (i.e. reliable, accurate and actionable) that benefits almost every aspect of a business, from day-to-day oeprations to long-term strategic planning.
+Data quality techniques are the methods used to ensure that a dataset meets high standards of quality (i.e. reliable, accurate and actionable) that benefits almost every aspect of a business, from day-to-day operations to long-term strategic planning.
 The diagram below shows the commonly used data quality techniques.

 ![DG_Model](/assets/DQ_tech.png)